-Teams will package up their detailed findings (including summaries of discussions and contact details for industry contacts) for the inventor to use going forward.
+Teams must also package up their detailed findings (including summaries of discussions and details of industry contacts) for the inventor to use going forward.

-Teams are also asked to present their final results in poster format so that they can be shared at a future in-person i-Teams presentation session.
+Teams are also expected to present their final results in poster format so that they can be shared at future i-Teams presentation sessions.